typsy-dev/documentation/ApiV2.md

 ### Request
 - email: The email of the user
-- teams: Used for adding the user into teams within your account - optional,
+- teams: Used for selecting which team to remove the user from,
 - options: Used to enable certain options to perform

 Example request to remove teams from a user by email.